xiaxx244/academic-kickstart/content/authors/admin/_index.md

 - PhD students
 ---

-Youya Xia is a currently PhD student studying robotics and computer vision at Cornell University.
-She is currently working with Professor Hoffman in the Blossoam and ShadowSense Project.
-I earned my Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
-My research interests lie in the development and application of computer vision in robotics, human-robot interaction and reinforcement learning.
+Youya Xia is a first-year PhD student studying robotics and computer vision at Cornell University.
+She is currently working with Professor Hoffman in improving the affective motion of Blossom.
+She earned my Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
+Her research interests lie in the development and application of computer vision in robotics, human-robot interaction and reinforcement learning.